 SO, with this in mind, here are The Web-Sta Team’s

-- NEVER Leave The Subject Line Blank — this often determines whether our email gets opened, and how and when the recipient responds.
+- NEVER Leave The Subject Line Blank — this often determines whether our emails get opened, and how and when the recipient responds.

-- Write The Subject Line FIRST — when we do, it has the capacity to set the tone for our email; helps keep us on point; and prevents us from forgetting all together (even though most email platforms will inform us if we haven’t included something here — that’s how important this is).
+- Write The Subject Line FIRST — when we do, it has the capacity to set the tone for our email, helps keep us on point, and prevents us from forgetting to write it altogether (even though most email platforms will inform us if we haven’t included something here — that’s how important this is!)

-- Keep The Subject Line SHORT + be SPECIFIC — various devices (computers, laptops, tablets, ipads, phones etc.) all have a different display capacity.
-The idea is to get to the point of our email in about six to eight words tops.
+- Keep The Subject Line SHORT + be SPECIFIC — various devices (computers, laptops, tablets, ipads, phones, etc.) all have different display capacities.
+The idea is to get to the point of our email in about six to eight words, tops.

 - Never Write The Subject Line ALL IN UPPERCASE — there is UPPERCASE to make a particular word, phrase or point STANDOUT, it’s also the digital equivalent of YELLING at someone!
 Because we don’t want to give our readers anxiety before they even open the email, we always want to use this feature in the first scenario only.

 - CHANGE The Subject – CHANGE The Words — when replying to an email and the POINT of the email CHANGES, it’s time to also change the words on the subject line.
-If our email platform doesn’t allow this, then research tells us the best approach is to start a new email and thread.
+If our email platform doesn’t allow this, then research tells us the best approach is to start a new email thread.
 One of the obvious reasons for this is whenever we are searching for an email we are likely to use a KEYWORD from the topic/subject to locate it.